Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

-In the following lemma let $\theta$ be a branch of argument defined on $\mathbb{C}$ minus an straight ray going from $0$ to infinity. \begin{lem} Fix round annuli $A(r)$, $A(r')$, positive constants $\delta$ and $K_1$, as well as an integer $k$ with If homeomorphisms
+In the following lemma let $\theta$ be a branch of the argument defined on $\mathbb{C}$ minus an straight ray from $0$ to infinity. \begin{lem} Fix round annuli $A(r)$, $A(r')$, positive constants $\delta$, $K_1$ and $K_2$, as well as an integer $k$ with